 We like to deliver more than our clients, and their customers, expect.
 For AstraZeneca we produced a dramatic exhibition design that turned visitors into passengers at an airport, and the day into a memorable experience.

 AstraZeneca and partner Bristol-Myers Squibb had booked an impressive 324sqm plot at a major industry event in Stockholm which required a dramatic custom pharmaceutical exhibition design.

 To give a sense of journey for the visitors to the exhibition, we developed the concept of an international airport.

 As visitors entered the stand, an informal seating area with wall-mounted departure and arrival style plasma TV screens showed delegates details about the cancer drug Onglyza.

 As they walked deeper into the stand, visitors reached a fully functioning check-in desk complete with baggage conveyors.
-At the desk, visitors would be checked in by professional actors dressed as check-in staff, given a boarding card and briefed on the flight they were about to take.
+At the desk, visitors would be checked in by professional actors dressed as check-in staff, given a boarding card and briefed on the flight they were about to board.

-Walking on through the security gate, visitors proceeded onto a custom built aircraft simulator, took their seat and buckled up for the ride.
+Walking on through the security gate, visitors proceeded onto a custom built aircraft simulator, took their seat and buckled up ready for take-off.
 For the next ten minutes ‘passengers’ would be totally immersed in a presentation never seen before – as the simulator bumped and swayed along its journey, the ‘flight’ charted its course through the human body following the path of an Onglyza pill.

 At the front of the cockpit there was an integrated TV showing the journey, and completing the sensory effect, further TVs were integrated into the side windows of the simulator showing synchronised moving images giving a real effect of motion.